 The Collection Fund is a separate account into which amounts raised from local taxation are paid through Council Tax and Business Rates, and from which payments are made to precepting authorities including the Council itself.
-An inyear surplus of £0.3m is reported on Council Tax with a carried forward deficit of £3.2m.
+An inyear surplus of £5.5m is reported on Council Tax with a carried forward surplus of £2.3m.

-An in-year surplus of £51.9m is reported on Business Rates, creating a surplus within the carry forward balance on NNDR to £12.6m.
+An in-year surplus of £10.6m is reported on Business Rates, creating a surplus within the carry forward balance on NNDR to £23.2m.

 The share of Collection Fund activity relating to the Council is reflected in the main statement of accounts, with the remainder being treated as agency activity on behalf of the Greater London Authority and Central Government.
-77% of Council Tax and 30% of Business Rates activity relates to the London Borough of Hillingdon.
+75% of Council Tax and 30% of Business Rates activity relates to the London Borough of Hillingdon.